connorrothschild/v4/src/routes/post/nuxt-blog-starter.md

 ## Why Nuxt?

-I've went through my fair share of blogs.
+I’ve went through my fair share of blogs.
 See [version 1](https://connorrothschild.github.io/v1/) and [version 2](https://connorrothschild.github.io/v2/).
 I moved to a site using Nuxt for three reasons:

 #### 1. Speed and user experience